ziadalkalza/react-native-color-wheel/README.md

 ## Features

 - Can add a custom component inside the main color wheel component
-- Can retrieve color in one of several types (rgb, rgba, hsl, hsla, hsv, hex)
+- Can convert the selected color to one of six formats (rgb, rgba, hsl, hsla, hsv, hex)
 - Compatible with Android and IOS

 ## Installation

+You need to install `react-native-svg` to be able to use this package.

 Install with CLI: